Mayor of Manila: History

 With the ouster of Marcos following the People Power Revolution, President Corazon Aquino vacated all local executive officials and appointed officers in charge (OICs) in their place; she appointed party-mate Mel Lopez as OIC of Manila.
 Local elections were held in 1988, and Lopez was elected as mayor.
 The Local Government Code was enacted in 1991, and standardized the powers of Manila's mayor making it at par with other cities in the country.

 The office of the mayor is often used as a springboard for further political ambitions.
 In 1961, Lacson bolted the Nacionalista Party to become the campaign manager of the Liberal Party's Diosdado Macapagal's presidential campaign.
 After Macapagal's victory, Lacson returned with the Nacionalistas and became a critic of the Macapagal administration.
 Lacson would've been likely the Nacionalista's candidate for the presidency in 1965, had not death intervened in 1962.
 In 1998, the sitting mayor of Manila, Alfredo Lim, did run as the Liberal Party's candidate for the presidency, but was beaten by Joseph Estrada, finishing fifth in a field of ten candidates, garnering 9% of the vote; Estrada later nominated him as Secretary of the Interior and Local Government.
-Lim later ran and won a Senate seat in 2001, but forfeited it three years when he ran and won as mayor again.
+Lim later ran and won a Senate seat in 2004, but forfeited it three years when he ran and won as mayor again.
 Estrada, who was previously the mayor of bordering San Juan, defeated Lim as mayor of Manila in 2013.
 Their vice mayor, Isko Moreno, ran for the Senate and lost in 2016.
 Moreno defeated both Estrada and Lim in 2019.
 In 2021, Moreno announced his candidacy for president in the 2022 presidential election.
 Days later, Moreno's opponent Manny Pacquiao chose former mayor Lito Atienza as his running mate for vice president.
+Moreno, Atienza, and Pacquiao both lost their bids in 2022, respectively.

 The longest-serving mayor of Manila is Ramon Bagatsing, who continuously served as the city's chief executive from 1971 until 1986.
 His tenure could have been longer if his term was not disrupted by the forced resignation of all local government unit heads and the appointment of officers in charge in their place after the 1986 revolution, to which Bagatsing fully supported and complied with, voluntarily handing over his position to OIC Mel Lopez.